Nike’s marketing pitch: Built faster to break barriers

 Threshold/Tempo runs are perfectly doable, and so are sprightly marathon excursions.
 What about daily runs?
 Sure, go crazy.

 Presently, Nike’s running shoe line is in midst of a churn.
 There’s no middle-ground shoe that bridges the chasm between the uber-cushioned Alphafly and racing flats, but the React Miler does nicely for now.
-The Zoom Structure 23 and Vomero 15 are out now, but it’ll be a few weeks before we can publish the reviews and have an informed opinion.
+The Zoom Structure 24 and Vomero 16 are also suitable alternatives.

 The upper fit isn’t perfect, but the Miler is a capable ‘daily beater’ for most runs.
 Or better still, get the firmer and versatile Saucony Ride 13.
 Low profile flats like the Streak LT4 and Saucony TypeA9 are great for speed days when you want a ‘cushioning detox.’